 - write an Honors Thesis

-- defend the Honors Thesis in an oral exam
+- defend the Honors Thesis in an oral examination

 - consistently meet with your Honors Thesis Advisor.
 If you are having trouble meeting with this person, it is your responsibility to contact the Humanities Honors Representative.